1. Introduction

 4. Provider Quality Governance and Oversight arrangements

 2. Somerset System Quality Group (SQG): SQGs are intended to support the effective delivery of the quality component of the ICS (Integrated Care System) Strategy through the coming together of partners around these common priorities and active signals and concerns, developing system responses to shared concerns, testing new ideas that can make a difference, reflecting and learning.
+This is chaired by NHS Somerset ICB.

-5. Our Quality Assurance Approach
+5. Our Quality Assurance Approach in Somerset

 The services we commission should promote safety, wellbeing, independence, a good quality of life, be person-centred and contribute to the individual outcomes desired by those using the service.
 It is expected that commissioned care will meet people’s health and social care needs holistically.